koreo-dev/koreo.dev/docs/resource-template.md

 range of use cases and configurations for a
 [managed resource](./overview/glossary#managed-resource).
-By allowing the statically defined resource to be dynamically loaded, it reduces the need to create complex or verbose functions.
+By allowing the statically defined resource to be dynamically loaded, it reduces the need to create complex or verbose Functions.

 For instance, ResourceTemplates may be provided for different environments, for specific resource types, or dynamically supplied configuration values.
-Templates are also useful for simple static templates to provide common configuration, such as regions.
-This allows the ResourceFunction to be responsible for defining the interface and applying the values, but templates to supply the bulk of static configuration.
+ResourceTemplates are also useful for simple static templates to provide common configuration, such as regions.
+This allows the ResourceFunction to be responsible for defining the interface and applying the values while ResourceTemplates supply the bulk of static configuration.

-This model makes it easy to turn existing resources into templates, then use a Function only to apply dynamic values.
+This model makes it easy to turn existing resources into ResourceTemplates, then use a Function only to apply dynamic values.

 ## Static Resource Specification